lmc2179/lmc2179.github.io/drafts/learning_curve.md

 Let's plot the learning curve for the RMSE of our Lasso model on our Portugese wine data set.
 As usual, we can have our old friend scikit-learn do all the hard work.
 This piece of code is adapted from their [learning curve example](https://scikit-learn.org/stable/auto_examples/model_selection/plot_learning_curve.html).
 The library will run K-fold CV at varying sample sizes, giving us a mean and variance around the RMSE as the sample size changes.
 We'll use 10-fold splitting.

+_You can find the imports and code to fetch the data in the appendix._

 ```python
 n_folds = 10